BitMiracle/Docotic.Pdf.Samples/Samples/Layout/HeaderFooter/README.md

 The library also provides ways to add common headers and footers within page body:
 * Use LayoutContainer.Table method to add a table.
 Then, use Table.Header() and Footer() methods.
-* Use LayoutContainer.Decoration method to add a decoration container.
-Then, use Decoration.Before() and Decoration.After() methods.
+* Use LayoutContainer.Column method to add a column.
+Then, use Column.Header() and Column.Footer() methods.

 This sample code uses free [Docotic.Pdf.Layout add-on](https://www.nuget.org/packages/BitMiracle.Docotic.Pdf.Layout/) for Docotic.Pdf library.